-Our research focuses on how the brain supports learning, memory, and decision making in humans.
-We adopt an integrative approach that draws broadly on neuroscience to make predictions about cognition, and combine functional brain imaging (fMRI) with behavioral, pharmacological, and patient studies in humans.
-We focus on the investigation of brain systems that underlie different forms of learning.
+Our research focuses on the neural mechanisms underlying learning, memory, and decision-making.
+We adopt an integrative approach that draws broadly on neuroscience to make predictions about cognition and combine functional imaging (fMRI) with behavioral, computational, pharmacological, and patient studies in humans.
+This converging approach has led to the discovery of basic brain and behavioral mechanisms of learning and of how learning is generalized to guide decision making.
+In parallel, we have applied this basic approach towards understanding subtle changes in behavior across a range of disorders.

 Our work addresses four central questions: